Connect with us

 He is also one of only four players in history to have won the European Golden Shoe in consecutive seasons, with only Lionel Messi (six) lifting the prize on more occasions than Ronaldo (four).

-While many regard Ronaldo as the most prolific football player of all time, the record itself is open to interpretation, with some still backing Brazilian icon Pele as the undisputed owner.
+While many regard Ronaldo as the most prolific football player of all time, the record itself is open to interpretation, with some people still backing Brazilian icon Pele as the undisputed owner.

 Champions League King